 With the rapid advancement of the internet, technologies and the players within are growing smart too.
 Even with smartphones, people are transforming the world with their skills to a better version, and at the same time, some are actively hacking and stumping these technologies into the soil.

-While everything’s based on skills, here we have listed out a few hacking and hyper-technological shows that would entertain and enlighten you about how hackers or super cool techies play their roles smartly.
+While everything’s based on skills, we have listed a few hacking and hyper-technological shows that would entertain and enlighten you about how hackers or super cool techies play their roles smartly.

-Not just entertaining, these would be a part of your starter pack if interested in entering this realm.
-You can found most of the movies and TV Series on Netflix.
+You can find most of the movies and TV Series on Netflix.
+Not just entertaining, these would be a part of your starter pack if you are interested in entering this realm.
 If Not, you can alternatively search on amazon prime.

-Aside enlightening you about the real-life at silicon valley, this show portraits other corporate matters as running a business, decision making, creative futuristic thoughts on technology, etc. throughout.
-This show has 6 seasons with less than 50 episodes and ended just recently.
+Aside from enlightening you about the real-life in silicon valley, this show portraits other corporate matters such as running a business, decision-making, creative futuristic thoughts on technology, etc. Unfortunately, this show has 6 seasons with less than 50 episodes and ended just recently.
 So I suggest you binge-watch if possible.

 One of the finest shows showing how hacking works on big corporations.
 Here, a character named Elliot, portrayed by Rami Malek, is a Cybersecurity engineer by day and a hacker by night.
 While he’s legitimately working at dawn, his social anxiety led him to collapse technologies of fraudulent companies.

 When Mr.Robot, a disbeliever of the current authoritarian economy, gets attractive, he contracts Elliot to ruin his own company!
 This has ended the series recently and has 4 seasons with 43 episodes in total, which makes it worth a binge-watch.
 Try out.